bayzidc/GMSIS/README.md

 NOTE : Selecting 'View All Bookings' will view all the bookings of all vehicles.

 -How to view parts used per vehicle information?
 On the 'Parts Record' page, to view the information of parts used per vehicle, select the row from the 'Repair Information' table for the vehicle you wish to view and click the 'View Parts Used' button.
-There is a table named 'Parts Used/Vehicle Information' which will display the selected vehicle's registration number, customer name, parts used name and quantity.
+There is a table named 'Parts Used Information' which will display the selected vehicle's registration number, customer name, parts used name and quantity.

 -How to view the details of a part used?
-On the 'Parts Record' page, to view the information of a part used, select the row from the 'Repair Information' table for the part you wish to view and click the 'View Parts Information' button.
-There is a table named 'Parts Information' which will display the selected part's name,description and cost.
+On the 'Parts Record' page, to view the information of a part used, select the row from the 'Repair Information' table for the part you wish to view and you can see the parts information on the text area.The information in the text area will change depending on which row you have selected.

+-clear button
--clear button : Clears all the text fields, datepicker and comboBoxes.
+Clears all the text fields, datepicker and combo Boxes.